fragcolor-xyz/shards/docs/docs/shards/index.md

 Going back to [`(ForEach)`](https://docs.fragcolor.xyz/shards/General/ForEach/) we see that other than `ShardRef` (or `Shard`) as a valid type for its `:Apply` parameter, this shard also accepts a sequence of `Shard` types, or in other words a `Wire` type.

+### Object

+Type `Object` is an *opaque* data type in Shards.

+This means that the structure of this kind of data is not defined in an interface and is visible only to shards that use this type.
+What this also implies is that the internal structure of this data type will vary from shard to shard.

+For example, the `:Socket` parameter object of [`(WS.ReadString)`](https://docs.fragcolor.xyz/shards/WS/ReadString/) is different from the output object of [`(GFX.DrawQueue)`](https://docs.fragcolor.xyz/shards/GFX/DrawQueue/).

 --8<-- "includes/license.md"